-Proprietary fund reporting focuses on the determination of operating income, changes in net position, financial position, and cash flows.
-The Authority utilizes one type of proprietary fund with that being an enterprise fund, which accounts for operations that are financed and operated in a manner similar to private business enterprises.
+Proprietary Funds account for activities similar to those found in the private sector.
+The measurement focus is upon determination of net income.
+The Authority utilizes one type of Proprietary Fund with that being an Enterprise Fund.

+Enterprise Funds account for operations that are financed and operated in a manner similar to private business enterprises.
 The intent of the Authority is that the cost of providing services to the general public be financed or recovered through user charges.
+In the Authority's operation, costs are represented by interest expense and financing cost, while user charges consist of interest income earned on receivables.